Mercurial allpaths extension

 [all_paths] prioritize = platon department ignore = bitbucket production group.publish = github bitbucket group.backup = homebackup awsbackup

 prioritize impacts the order, defines paths which are to be handled first (if present).
-This is mostly useful for pullall where pulling from local fast computer before pulling from BitBucket server means saving some time and traffic.
+This is mostly useful for pullall where pulling from local fast computer before pulling from remote server means saving some time and traffic.
 So:

 prioritize = platon department

-means: if path named platon is present, handle it first, then path named department, only then follow to other paths.
+means: if path named platon is present, handle it first, then path named department, only then follow to the other paths.

 ignore lists paths which should be ignored, those remotes will be skipped.
 So: